This post contains affiliate links.

 Well, actually NO!

-And that is, preventing the public from discovering the dirty truth about toilet paper and the devastating environmental damage that it causes.
+And that objective is, to prevent the public from discovering the dirty truth about toilet paper and the devastating environmental damage the industry causes.

-We have been wiping our rear with whatever we could get hold of for many years in the western world.
+We have been wiping our butt with whatever we could get hold of for many years in the western world.

 Sticks, stones, grass, leaves, even broken pottery… Ouch!

-However, our views on toiletry hygiene have changed over time, and this is especially apparent the further East you travel.
+However, our views on toiletry hygiene have changed with experience and within society over the millennia, and this is especially apparent the further East you travel.

 This change is partly due to wealth, status, and opportunity, but primarily it stems from cultural differences.